fny/hh200605/README.md

 COHERE_API_KEY=
 ```

+Install packages with `npm i`.
 Start the server with `node index.js`

 Make post requests to `localhost:3000/create_prompt` to create a prompt.
 The body of the request should include the complete payload.